VAMC as Profit and Non-Profit Organizations Comparison Research Paper

 Rationale

 A considerable number of qualified non-profit hospitals receive financial aid from the federal government in form of tax exemption.
-For a firm to be tax exempted under section 501 (c) (3) of the United States Internal Revenue Code, it must be operated and organized specifically for tax exempt purposes.
+For a firm to be tax-exempt under section 501 (c) (3) of the United States Internal Revenue Code, it must be operated and organized specifically for tax-exempt purposes.
 In most cases, firms which are tax exempted are those that operate as charitable organizations.
 Additionally, the earnings generated from the operations of the organizations must not be for the benefit of any individual.
 As one of the charitable organizations in the US, VAMCs are of more benefit to the society compared to the benefit that the government would receive by taxing these organizations.
 Therefore, charitable organizations are required to use the money received from the government in benefiting the society.
 In order for VAMCs to continually be considered as charitable organizations, a high degree of accountability and transparency is required (Laura, 2009, p.
 1).

-Source of revenue for VAMCs
+Source of Revenue for VAMCs

 VAMCs also source their revenue by charging a minimal amount to the beneficiaries.
 Considering the fact that VAMCs serve a considerable number of benefits, they are able to collect a substantial amount of revenue.
 Over years, not-for-profit hospitals have witnessed a rise in their utilization culminating into a rise in their net patient revenue (Bnet, 2002, p.1).
 This has arisen from effective management of the hospitals.